Plugin-contrib/docsify-plugin/packages/docsify-print/README.md

 --docsify-print-bottom: unset;
 ```

-### Thanks it, Now enjoy :tada: your dark mode in your docsifysite
+### Thats it, Now enjoy :tada: your dark mode in your docsifysite

 ## Screen Shot